FaizXor/redcore-ai-pc-builder/docs/Development_log.md

 **~5 days × ~3.5h ≈ 17–18 hours**

 #### Work:
-During this phase i focused on documenting the entire project and organizing all the resources into a structured archive.
+During this phase I focused on documenting the entire project and organizing all the resources into a structured archive.
 The goal was to make the idea and system easier to understand for both developers and users.

 This included writing the README, creating development logs, organizing design assets, system diagrams, evidence screenshots, and media files into clear folders.

 #### Challenge:
-Because i did not log every step during development, collecting the files and reconstructing the timeline was sometimes difficult.
+Because I did not log every step during development, collecting the files and reconstructing the timeline was sometimes difficult.

 #### Solution:
-To solve this, i reviewed all available materials and brainstormed the development process step by step to reconstruct the timeline and complete the documentation.
+To solve this, I reviewed all available materials and brainstormed the development process step by step to reconstruct the timeline and complete the documentation.

 #### Outcome:
 By the end of this phase, the project documentation was completed, and all resources were organized into a structured archive, making the project easier to understand, review, and present.